 Finished your IVA and want to get a mortgage?
 Give us a call (0800 077 6180) or complete the form below to speak to one of our experts

-Is it possible to get a Mortgage after your IVA?
+When is it possible to get a Mortgage after an IVA?

 What will a Mortgage after your IVA cost?

-The cost of a mortgage is measure by the interest rate you will have to pay on the money you borrow.
-The interest rate offered by different lenders will vary depending on lots of different factors.
+The cost of a mortgage is determined by the interest rate you have to pay on the money you borrow.
+The rate you are offered is largely dependent on the status of your credit file.

-Where you are considering using a sub prime lender because the record is still on your file you must expect to be charged a much higher rate of interest because of the perceived increased risk of lending to you.
-At the time of writing these types of lenders are offering rates of around 7-8% over the base rate.
+Where you are considering using a sub prime lender because the record is still on your file you must expect to be charged a much higher rate of interest.
+At the time of writing these types of lenders are offering rates of around 7-9% over the base rate.

 How much will you be able to borrow?

-If it is 6 or more years since the start date of your IVA there may be a lender who will offer you a mortgage with a deposit of as little as 5% value of a property.
+6 or more years after the start date of your IVA you might be able to get a mortgage with a deposit of as little as 5% value of a property.